-With spring and summer upon us, and 2020 finally in the rear view mirror, the world is looking a little brighter.
-Things are beginning to get back to normal, and everyone is ready to make up for lost time.
+With spring and summer finally upon us, the world is looking a little brighter.
+The snow is melting, the skis are in the garage, and everyone is pulling out the sunscreen and swimwear.
 Finding adventures in Salt Lake has never been a problem, and for this summer, take a look at all of the fun times waiting for you.

 Living Traditions Festival

-With traditional music, dance, food, and crafts from many different ethnic communities, this outdoor festival is a beautiful kick off to summer fun.
-Traditionally held at Washington Square in downtown, this year the Festival will have both in-person and virtual events on various days throughout May and June.
+With traditional music, dance, food, and craft artists from many different ethnic communities that make Salt Lake their home, this outdoor festival is a beautiful kick off to summer fun.
+Traditionally held at Washington Square in downtown, this year the Festival has film screenings, special exhibitions, programs for kids, bocce ball, workshops, and panel discussions, in addition to the multitude of performances and delicious food.
 For a full schedule, click here.

 Salt Lake has long had Pride Celebrations to look forward to, and this year is no exception.
-With a unique Utah Pride Story Garden, a Rainbow March & Rally, and more, celebrating the LGBTQ community is a time for everyone.
-Go here to buy tickets.
+With events including the Pride March & Rally at the State Capitol, a Saturday morning Drag Brunch, the traditional and well-attended Pride Parade, and a remarkable lineup of local and national musicians, comedians, and drag performers, celebrating the LGBTQ community is a time for everyone.
+Buy tickets online.

 Downtown Farmers Market

-A mainstay of many locals’ Saturday mornings, the Downtown Farmers Market is in its 30th year.
+A mainstay of many locals’ Saturday mornings, the Downtown Farmers Market is in its 32nd year.
 Local farms and businesses present their freshest products, and buskers, artists, and artisans of all sorts make it more than just a food event.
-More info here.
+Check out the Farmers Market website.

 Summer Concerts